Jambaree/jambaree-next-wordpress-workspace/@jambaree/next-wordpress/README.md

 # @jambaree/next-wordpress

 Welcome to `@jambaree/next-wordpress` v2.
 This package facilitates building Next.js sites using headless WordPress as the CMS.

-The shift from GraphQL to the WP REST API in this version significantly enhances performance and streamlines development.
+It is built on the WP REST API and has additional functions designed to work with the [Jambaree Headless WordPress plugin](https://github.com/Jambaree/jambaree-next-wp-plugin).

 ## Features